Replace many teeth or a mouthful of teeth with dentures that look and function like the “real thing”

 Basics

-Drs Susan Mazzei, and Kelsey Esposito may recommend the extraction of several teeth among those individuals with damage to teeth that cannot be resolved with procedures such as nonsurgical root canal therapy.
+Drs.
+Susan Mazzei and Ashley Nguyen may recommend the extraction of several teeth among those individuals with damage to teeth that cannot be resolved with procedures such as nonsurgical root canal therapy.
 Dentures may be recommended to restore oral health, healthy function, and an attractive appearance in those cases.

 In general, dentures may be designed to replace groups of teeth or all of the teeth in the upper jaw, lower jaw, or both jaws.
 The latter type of denture is called a complete or full denture, whereas the former system is characterized as a partial.
 Complete dentures are designed to replicate both the structure and appearance of the gummy tissue and the teeth.
 With partials, the prosthetic teeth sit on a gum-colored framework.
 The partial then attaches to the remaining teeth with connector pieces.
 There are many nuances about materials and attachments used to make dentures.
 We are happy to discuss those options with you, knowing that we use only the highest-quality materials and take great care to match any prosthetic tissues to surrounding natural tissues and other facial characteristics.
 So, these dentures do not look fake, like “false teeth.”
 They should be indistinguishable from the natural structure in form (aesthetics), feel, and function.